Yemisi Aribisala

 Aribisala is renowned for her work in documenting Nigerian food as an entry point to thinking and understanding the culture and society.
 Her first book, Longthroat Memoirs: Soups, Sex, and the Nigerian Taste Buds, won the John Avery Prize at the André Simon Book Awards 2016.
-Her work has also appeared in New Daughters of Africa: An International Anthology of Writing by Women of African Descent (edited by Margaret Busby, 2019), In the Kitchen: Essays on Food and Life, and The Best American Food Writing 2019 (edited by Samin Nosrat).
+Her work has also appeared in New Daughters of Africa: An International Anthology of Writing by Women of African Descent (edited by Margaret Busby, 2019), The Dinner Table, Over 100 Writers of Food edited by Kate Young and Ella Risbridger,In the Kitchen: Essays on Food and Life, and The Best American Food Writing 2019 (edited by Samin Nosrat).

 Aribisala currently lives in London, United Kingdom.

 Life and career

 Aribisala attended the University of Wolverhampton, England, where she obtained a law degree in 1995.
 She subsequently earned a master's degree in Legal Aspects of Maritime Affairs and International Transport from the University of Wales, Cardiff, in 1997.

 Writing

 She was the founding editor of the trailblazing Nigerian literary and culture publication Farafina Magazine.

 From 2009 to 2011, she was the food columnist at the now-defunct, groundbreaking 234Next newspaper, where she first gained public attention, writing under the name Yẹ́misí Ogbe.
 She regularly contributes to literary publications, including the Chimurenga Chronicle, the avant-garde culture newspaper.